heyLu/heylu.github.com/_posts/2012-05-10-things-i-needed-to-know-about-jekyll.md

 ## Markup

-Each file that begins with a [YAML front matter][] is considered a liquid template by jekyll.
-Here's an example from my `_layouts/post.html`:
+Each file that begins with a [YAML front matter][] is considered a [liquid template][lq-intro] by jekyll.
+That is, you write your content as usual but use specific markup to insert other generated content into it.

+Here's an example from my [`_layouts/post.html`](https://github.com/heyLu/heylu.github.com/blob/master/_layouts/post.html):

+    {% raw %}
     <article id="rambling">
         <h1>{{ page.title }}</h1>
         {{ content }}